degreepath/auditor/tests/snapshots/2018-19/major/music.md

 ## Electives
-For this requirement, you must take at least four courses within the MUSIC department, at either the 200 or 300 level at most 3 at the 200 level.
+For this requirement, you must take at least four courses within the MUSIC subject code, at either the 200 or 300 level at most 3 at the 200 level.

 ## Performance Studies